clarinsi/benchich/sent/README.md

 # Benchmark scores

 Benchmark scores were calculated only once per system and might differ slightly your results.
+Finetuning hyperparameters are listed in the json files, where applicable.

 | system                                                                 | train               | test                     |   r^2 |
 |:-----------------------------------------------------------------------|:--------------------|:-------------------------|------:|